Muninder Adavelli

 (Oberlo)

-Consumers can easily access products and information online with just one click, which proves essential in buying a product without wasting money.
-Reviews have become a fundamental part of a customer's buying process.
+As a result, reviews have become a fundamental part of a customer’s buying process.
 90% of shoppers claim reviews play a significant role in learning about a business.

 (Exploding Topics)

-The top four review sites, Google, Yelp, Facebook, and Tripadvisor, host 88% of all online reviews.
-If you're starting a new business, posting on as many websites as possible might be tempting to get more reviews.
+If you’re starting a new business, posting on as many websites as possible might be tempting to get more reviews.

-However, it would be wise to focus your budget and attention on building your online presence on these top four review sites.
-They will help customers find your business and increase your rankings on search engine results pages (SERPS).
+✅Pro Tip Focus your budget and attention on building your online presence on the top four review sites mentioned.
+They will help customers find your business and increase your rankings on search engine results pages (SERPS). |

 (Trustmary)